-Strategic planning looks into future requirements of the workforce.
-The organization may want to expand or sell some of its business function as a part of its long-term strategy.
-The business may re-badge human-resources from another organization during M&A or transition part of its workforce to its partner if they are selling certain entities.
+Strategic planning looks into the future requirements of the workforce.
+The organization may want to expand or sell some of its business functions as a part of its long-term strategy.
+The business may re-badge human resources from another organization during M&A or transition part of its workforce to its partner if they are selling certain entities.
 These decisions come under long-term strategic planning.
 Here are some of the benefits:

-- Avoid surplus or excess of labor; If not appropriately managed, will result in layoffs or costly-hiring
+- Avoid surplus or excess labor; If not appropriately managed, it will result in layoffs or costly hiring.

-- Build supply of contingent resources using empaneled vendors
+- Build a supply of contingent resources using empaneled vendors.

-- Encourage building secondary skills using Individual Development Programs.
+- Encourage multi-skill building using Individual Development Programs.

 - Allow movement of the workforce within departments.